S0gle3/wb-scout/README.md

 ```

 ## Setup
 This video shows the demo version and gives you an idea of how it should look like!
-Streamable link: https://streamable.com/qww8fe (needs updating)
+Streamable link: https://youtu.be/pXCjO0RzT7k

 Step 1.
 Install autohotkey
 https://www.autohotkey.com/